Elk Creek Campground

 Elk Creek Campground is for day use and overnight use.
 Firewood is not provided.
-There are 31 campsites with tables and fireplaces, 3 vault type toilets, drinking water (3 hand pumps) and refuse receptacles for your convenience.
+There are 31 campsites (6 are pull-through) with tables and fireplaces, 3 vault type toilets, drinking water (3 hand pumps) and refuse receptacles for your convenience.
 Camping sites 29 through 42 are located in the overflow loop (no picnic tables or fireplaces).
 The campground is composed of three loops, including overflow camping.
-All other sites are side-by-side pull throughs with no tables and only seven grilles.
+All other sites are side-by-side pull-through with no tables and seven grills.
 It is lightly wooded with spruce and some ponderosa pines.
 The understory is grass with some sites located next to Elk Creek.
 The campground is convenient to the South San Juan Wilderness.
 There is public access to the Conejos River and Elk Creek.
 Elk Creek Trail 731, Duck Lake 732 and Posos Trail 732 can be accessed from here.
 Consider a day trip on the Cumbres and Toltec Scenic Railroad (steam) which offers a 64-mile journey through abandoned mining towns.
 One access to the train is in Antonito, CO, online Cumbres-Toltec Scenic Railroad or call (719) 376-5483 for more information.

 At a Glance

 |Current Conditions:||Open Memorial Day weekend through Labor Day.|

 |Reservations:||Reservations can be made up to 6 months in advance, but they must be made at least four days prior to your intended arrival date.
 Use web site: www.recreation.gov for reservations or call toll free 877-444-6777.
 Direct link for reservations.|

 Fee envelopes and a collection box are provided near the entrance.